WHO WE ARE

 Individuals have various rights under Data Protection law to access and understand personal data about them held by the School, and in some cases ask for it to be erased or amended or for the School to stop processing it, but subject to certain exemptions and limitations.

-Any individual wishing to access or amend their personal data, or wishing it to be transferred to another person or organisation, should put their request in writing to the Bursar.
+Any individual wishing to access or amend their personal data, or wishing it to be transferred to another person or organisation, should put their request in writing to the Chief Privacy Officer.

-The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits, which is one month in the case of requests for access to information.
+The School will endeavour to respond to any such written requests within one month (or 3 months if the request is multiple or complex) in the case of requests for access to information.
 The School will be better able to respond quickly to smaller, targeted requests for information.
 If the request is manifestly excessive or similar to previous requests, the School may ask you to reconsider or charge a proportionate fee, but only where Data Protection law allows it.

 You should be aware that certain data is exempt from the right of access.
 This may include information which identifies other individuals, or information which is subject to legal professional privilege.
 The School is also not required to disclose any pupil examination scripts (though examiners’ comments may fall to be disclosed), nor any confidential reference given by the School for the purposes of the education, training or employment of any individual.